Howard A. Tullman: 1871 Chicago

 In January 2014, Tullman became CEO of 1871, a non-profit startup hub located in The Merchandise Mart in Chicago and of its parent, the Chicagoland Entrepreneurial Center (CEC).
 1871 was founded in May 2012 and is home to over 495 digital startups.

 Tullman helped establish The Bunker, a veteran-run startup incubator.

 Written works

 Tullman has written, lectured and been interviewed on a number of legal and career issues.
 He has contributed chapters to several books, including Life After Law and Innovating Chicago Style.
 He wrote the preface for You Need to be a Little Crazy by Barry Moltz, and his business ventures are included in Robert Jordan's book How They Did It.

-Tullman has written a column "The Perspiration Principles", which has appeared weekly for 8 years on Inc. Magazine's website, Inc.com.
-The 450 plus articles published on Inc. served as the foundation for Tullman's book series, The Perspiration Principles.
+Tullman has written over 450 weekly columns which have appeared for 12 years on Inc. Magazine's website, Inc.com.
+The 450 plus articles published on Inc.com served as the foundation for Tullman's 24-book series, The Perspiration Principles as well as his two later books entitled "You Can't Win a Race with Your Mouth" and "Words of Wisdom".
 He is the author of HindSight, a newsletter on current topics of interest to entrepreneurs and managers.